memo-cn/reference-path/README.md

 When calling `restoreReference` to restore references:

+- Returns the input object.
-- The input data structure will be directly modified.
+- If the input object contains reference paths, the corresponding data structure will be directly modified to restore reference relationships; if not, it will remain unchanged.

 ## Examples